AIMIM chief Owaisi holds central government responsible for disruptions in monsoon session of parliament | ExBulletin

 The session is scheduled to end on August 13.

-Regarding the triple talaq law, Owaisi criticized the Modi government, calling it “unconstitutional”.
+Regarding the triple talaq law, Owaisi criticized the Modi government, describing it as “unconstitutional”.

 The government led by Prime Minister Narendra Modi enacted the law on August 1, 2019 that made the practice of instant triple talaq a criminal offense.

-On “Muslim Women’s Rights Day” which is observed across the country on August 1 to celebrate the promulgation of the Social Evil Law, Owaisi said, “This so-called day is (righteous)” Dokha aur Fareb “.
-We want to ask how many Muslim women have you done justice to.”
+On “Muslim Women’s Rights Day” which is observed across the country on August 1 to celebrate the promulgation of the Law against Social Evil, Owaisi said, “This so-called day is (righteous)” Dokha aur Fareb ”.
+We want to ask how many Muslim women have you delivered justice.

 He called the legislation “unconstitutional” and was therefore challenged in the Supreme Court.